 On 7 October, Clyde was made a lieutenant and driver in the Light Horse Field Ambulance.
-As a driver he had a dangerous and precarious position, having to rescue and evacuate the wounded whilst being shot at.
+As a driver he had a dangerous and precarious position, having to rescue and evacuate the wounded while being shot at.
 This may have been the reason he reverted to being a trooper at his own request in November 1918.

 Clyde’s unit was also involved in the third battle of Gaza, whose aim was to divert Turkish attention away from British forces and the Battle of Beersheba on 31 October 1917.
 Gaza fell to the British on 7 November 1917.

 Just like his older brother Charles, Clyde contracted mumps in 1917 and then malaria in 1918.
 He suffered severely from the diseases and was incapacitated as a result.